 The prosecution will in many cases seek to apply a Restraint Order on the defendant to stop the money or assets from being hidden or disposed of prior to or during a criminal trial.

-have been obtained legitimately.
+which assets have been obtained legitimately.

 We will also challenge the Restraint Order to seek to have it modified to ensure that legitimate assets are not subsequently confiscated following a conviction.